Ancient, Classical and Medieval Studies

 SCHOLARSHIPS, BURSARIES AND AWARDS

 We have a variety of scholarship and bursaries available to support you financially with the cost of your course.
-To see if you’re eligible, please see our Scholarships and Awards.
+To find out if you are eligible, see our Scholarships and Awards page.

 CAREER PROSPECTS

 Graduates have entered fulfilling historical and archaeological careers as teachers, in museums, heritage sites, archives and local authorities.
 However, the programme also provides a wide range of skills that are highly relevant to a number of other careers, such as conservation, education and the civil service.
-Our graduates are highly sought after by employers in all industries, who value their deep theoretical and cultural knowledge.
+Our graduates are sought after by employers in all industries, who value their deep theoretical and cultural knowledge.

 Pre-approved for a Masters